Budget deficits —types and tactics

 - Plan for solutions over time.
 Budget across multiple years, so you're planning for the future — not simply digging out of the hole.

-This article draws on the expertise of Andy Nash, founder of Andy Nash Accounting & Consultancy.
-The firm, which is based in Hertfordshire, England, offers specialized accounting and financial consultancy services to small and medium sized nonprofits.
+This article draws on the expertise of Andy Nash, founder of Andy Nash Accounting & Consultancy, which offers specialized accounting and financial consultancy services to small and medium sized nonprofits.

 National Council of Nonprofits: Budgeting for nonprofits